 Purpose of Broker / Dealers

-As intermediary institutions bridging the borrowers and lenders (Crypto lending institution A above), broker / dealer major purpose is to earn net interest margin by borrowing low and lending high at maximized capital utilization.
+As intermediary institutions bridging the borrowers and lenders (Crypto lending institution A above), broker / dealer major purpose is to earn net interest by borrowing low and lending high at maximized capital utilization in crypto margin trading.

 Those large brand names like Anchorage, BlockFi, Celsius, Genesis are dealers, while typical brokers are yield funds who run back-to-back loans that supply fixed income capital to dealers.

 Purpose of Borrowers